oddbird/sliiides/content/css-next/smashing.md

     and Chrome plans to prototype this soon, for more testing.

-    But for now, this one is entirely theoretical.
+    But for now,
+    this one is still theoretical.

 # Container Queries ----------------
 - section: |